 The treatment group are HES and HES-IE participants who installed at least one applicable billing analysis measure in 2019.

 The study used a control group of “future” participants from HES and HES-IE 2020 program year.
 Using a control group accounts for the impact of various macroeconomic factors and other influences on pre- and post-program energy consumption that are unrelated to the programs and avoid conflating the impact of those factors with program-generated energy savings.
-Such factors and influences include weather, economic effects, the movement of people in and out of dwelling units, and fluctuations in per-unit energy costs. the pandemic.
+Such factors and influences include weather, economic effects, the movement of people in and out of dwelling units, and fluctuations in per-unit energy costs.
+The inclusion of a control group was particularly critical given the impacts of the pandemic.

 To identify the most relevant future participants for the control group, the study used the quasi-experimental matched control group (MCG) method.
 The MCG method goes beyond random sampling of treatment and comparison groups and instead uses a nearest-neighbor algorithm to match each participant (treatment group) customer with a specific customer from a pool of future participants (control group) based on pre-program energy consumption.
 This approach identifies the future participant whose energy consumption pattern over the most recent 12 pre-participation months was most like that of the participant.

-3737
+As shown in Table 37, the matching approach described above yield treatment and control groups – for both programs and participation types – with very similar total pre-program normalized annual natural gas consumption.

+Table 37: Total Average Pre-Program Normalized Annual Natural Gas Consumption (CCF/year)